 If you have an Oculus Rift S, follow the setup instructions in this article.

-If this is your first time using mixed reality capture, install the Mixed Reality Capture app on your Quest.
+If this is your first time using mixed reality capture, install the Mixed Reality Capture app on your Quest 2 or Quest.

-Launch the Mixed Reality Capture app in your Quest and click Search for Device.
-If the IP address is different on your computer than the one shown on your Quest, you can enter the IP address manually.
+Launch the Mixed Reality Capture app in your Quest 2 or Quest and click Search for Device.
+If the IP address is different on your computer than the one shown on your Quest 2 or Quest, you can enter the IP address manually.

 Once the device is found click Calibrate Your Camera.